West Ukrainian People's Republic: Treatment of the Jewish minority

 The West Ukrainian government's friendly attitude towards Jews was reciprocated by many members of the Jewish community.
 Although Jewish political organizations officially declared their neutrality in the Polish-Ukrainian struggle, many individual Jews offered their support or sympathized with the West Ukrainian government in its conflict with Poland.
 Jewish officers of the defunct Austro-Hungarian army joined the West Ukrainian military, and Jewish judges, lawyers, doctors and railroad employees joined the West Ukrainian civil service.
 From November 1918, ethnic Poles in the civil service who refused to pledge loyalty to the West Ukrainian government either quit en masse or were fired; their positions were filled by large numbers of Jews who were willing to support the Ukrainian state.
-Jews served as judges and legal consultants in the courts in Ternopil, Stanislaviv, and Kolomyia.
+Jews served as judges and legal consultants in the courts in Ternopil, Stanyslaviv, and Kolomyia.
 Jews were also able to create their own police units, and in some locations the Ukrainian government gave local Jewish militias responsibility for the maintenance of security and order.
 In the regions of Sambir and Radekhiv approximately a third of the police force was Jewish.
 Jews fielded their own battalion in the army of the Western Ukrainian National Republic, and Jewish youths worked as scouts for the West Ukrainian military.
 Most of the Jews cooperating with and serving in the West Ukrainian military were Zionists.
 In general, Jews made up the largest group of non-ethnic Ukrainians who participated in all branches of the West Ukrainian government.

 The liberal attitude taken towards Jews by the Western Ukrainian government could be attributed to the Habsburg tradition of inter-ethnic tolerance and cooperation leaving its mark on the intelligentsia and military officers of the late nineteenth and early twentieth centuries.
 The friendly attitude towards Jews that the Galician Ukrainians had was in stark contrast to the Directorate of Ukraine, which enjoyed no sympathy amongst the Jewish population.

+Military

+The Ukrainian Galician Army served as the combined military force of the ZUNR.
+Unlike the Ukrainian People's Army of the Ukrainian People's Republic, the UGA managed to create a solid organizational structure.

 Economy

 Currency

 The republic did not have its own currency, but rather used the Austro-Hungarian crown.
-After the act of unification with the Ukrainian People's Republic, the banknotes in circulation were overprinted with nominals in Ukrainian hryvnia.
+After the act of unification with the Ukrainian People's Republic, the banknotes in circulation were overprinted with nominals in the Ukrainian hryvnia.

 Along with these official issues, some cities printed their local contingency banknotes (Notgeld) since 1914.

-Postage stamps

-The republic issued about one hundred types of postage stamps during its brief existence, all but two of which were overprints of existing stamps of Austria, Austria-Hungary or Bosnia.